Lorenzo-oo/Oxide.Docs.Test/docs/guides/developers/data-storage.md

 ## Configuration/user data file

 As previously mentioned in the section [My first plugin](./my-first-plugin), configuration and user data file use `Newtonsoft.Json` to serialize data structure.
-Configuration files are stored in  `./oxide/config folder` and User data files are stored in  `./oxide/data`.
+Configuration files are stored in the `./oxide/config folder` and user data files are stored in  `./oxide/data`.
 But default path can be modified to save in subfolder.

 the basic data structure